Welcome to Personality Central

 When you are communicating with an ISTJ:

 From the start, inform them in precise terms what is expected of them.
-Do not beat about the bush or spend time in small talk.
+Do not beat around the bush or spend time in small talk.

-State information sequentially, and expound in a practical manner when necessary.
+State information sequentially and expound practically when necessary.
 With each step, state any directions, instructions, expectations and benchmarks.

 When you want to convince or persuade ISTJs, give them practical evidence and facts that they can observe and verify themselves.
 Stay away from abstract ideas or theories.